altvod/pymander/README.rst

 Introduction
 ------------

-PyMander is a library for writing interactive command-line interface (CLI) applications in Python.
+PyMander (short for Python Commander) is a library for writing interactive command-line interface (CLI) applications in Python.

 Quick Usage Example
 -------------------